alexanderrich/exploration_consumption/doc/journal/paper.md

 their immediate costs [@LeMens2011].
-But as past theoretical work has highlighted, discounting that is too steep or that exhibits a present bias can lead to chronic over-exploitation and under-exploration [@March1991, @Levinthal1993].
+But as past theoretical work has highlighted, discounting that is too steep or that exhibits a present bias can lead to chronic over-exploitation and under-exploration [@March1991; @Levinthal1993].

 To understand how patterns of discounting affect exploration, consider a simple scenario in which an agent must make a sequence of choices between two actions.
 Action $A$ is to choose a sure-bet option that always provides a payoff of 2.
 Action $B$ is to choose from a large set of uncertain options.
-Each uncertain option has a 25% chance of producing a payoff of 4, and a 75% chance of producing a payoff of 0.
+For each uncertain option, there is a 25% chance that it produces a consistent payoff of 4, and a 75% chance that it produces a payoff of 0.
 Once a high-payoff uncertain option is found, it can be selected on every subsequent choice.

 ![Effects of exploration over time for different discount curves in a simple